-Website: https://www.smu.edu/Dedman/Research/Institutes-and-Centers/DCII/Scholarship/Research-Cluster-on-Political-Decision-Making/MUM-TX MUM\TX Statement on PLANS2101 Monday, September 20, 2021 In testimony to the House Redistricting Committee on Saturday, members of Math For Unbiased Maps TX (MUM\TX) urged legislators to ensure that any enacted map "best reflects both the demographics and political will of the citizens of Texas".
-Unfortunately, PLANS2101, the proposed redistricting plan for the Texas Senate that was filed on September 18, does exactly the opposite.
+In testimony to the House Redistricting Committee on September 18, we urged legislators to ensure that any enacted map "best reflects both the demographics and political will of the citizens of Texas".
+Unfortunately, SB4 (PLANS2101), the proposed redistricting plan for the Texas Senate that was filed on September 18, does exactly the opposite.
 It is a highly gerrymandered plan that significantly reduces competitiveness of its districts.
 Instead of enabling voters to choose their legislators, therefore, it serves to protect those legislators from accountability to their voters.

-The evidence of gerrymandering can be seen in the following figure, which compares the proposed map against a collection - or ensemble - of 500,000 randomly-drawn maps.
+The evidence of gerrymandering can be seen by comparing the proposed map against a collection - or ensemble - of 500,000 randomly-drawn maps.
 Mathematicians call this process ensemble sampling, and it provides baseline expectations to which proposed maps can be compared.
-In this figure, districts are ordered by the number of votes a Democratic candidate for Texas Senate would have received in the 2020 election, had voters used "straight ticket" voting.
-On average, maps within our ensemble (blue dots) exhibit smoothly increasing vote shares as one moves from Republican-leaning to Democratic-leaning districts.
+One piece of evidence is given by vote share vectors, in which districts are ordered by the number of votes a Democratic candidate for Texas Senate would have received in the 2020 election, had voters used "straight ticket" voting.
+(See Figure 1 in our statement) On average, maps within our ensemble (blue dots) exhibit smoothly increasing vote shares as one moves from Republican-leaning to Democratic-leaning districts.
 This smooth increase is the hallmark of an unbiased map.
 But in the proposed map (red dots), the increase is highly disjointed, a clear sign of gerrymandering.